Connect with us!

 The Car Accident Claim/Lawsuit Process

-When recovering from a serious injury, you do not want to negotiate with an insurance company–their business model is based on settling claims as quickly and cheaply as possible.
+When recovering from a serious injury, you do not want to negotiate with an insurance company–their business model is based on settling car accident claims as quickly and cheaply as possible.
 Unfortunately, what sounds like a substantial settlement to the uninitiated often is not fair at all—the amount, for example, may not cover future medical expenses.

 It’s best to trust the negotiations with an accident attorney in Palm Bay.
 They know a reasonable settlement value for your circumstances.